feder-cr/Auto_Jobs_Applier_AIHawk/README.md

 - If you've recently added funds or upgraded, wait 12-24 hours for changes to take effect
 - Free tier has a 3 RPM limit; spend at least $5 on API usage to increase

-#### 2. LinkedIn Easy Apply Button Not Found
+#### 2. Easy Apply Button Not Found

 **Error Message:**

 Exception: No clickable 'Easy Apply' button found

 **Solution:**
-- Ensure that you're logged into LinkedIn properly
+- Ensure that you're logged properly
 - Check if the job listings you're targeting actually have the "Easy Apply" option
 - Verify that your search parameters in the `config.yaml` file are correct and returning jobs with the "Easy Apply" button
 - Try increasing the wait time for page loading in the script to ensure all elements are loaded before searching for the button